chef-boneyard/chef-rfc/new/file-content-verification.md

 # Specification

-The `verify` attribute of the `file`, `template`, `cookbook_file`, and `remote_file` resources will take a user-provided block.
-At converge time, the block will be passed the path to a temporary file holding the proposed content for the file.
+The `verify` attribute of the `file`, `template`, `cookbook_file`, and `remote_file` resources will take a user-provided block or string.
+At converge time, a block will be passed the path to a temporary file holding the proposed content for the file.
 If the block returns `true` the provider will continue to update the file on disk as appropriate.
 If the block returns false, the provider will raise an error.

+If a string argument to verify is passed, the characters '{}' will be replaced with the temporary path.
+If '{}' does not appear in the string, the temporary path will be appended to the end of this string.
+This string will then be executed as a system command.
+If the command's return code indicates success (0 on unix-like system) the provider will continue to update the file on disk as appropriate.
+If the command's return code indicates failure, the provider will raise an error.

-If no verification block is supplied by the user, the provider assumes the content is valid.
+If no verification block or string is supplied by the user, the provider assumes the content is valid.

 Multiple verify blocks may be provided by the user.
 All given verify block must pass before the content is deployed.